 I am a licensed clinical psychologist practicing in Manhattan (NY license #016452).
 My Ph.D. was earned at Boston University, and I completed post-doctoral fellowship training at Memorial Sloan-Kettering Cancer Center and at the Mount Sinai School of Medicine in New York City.
-Since 2010 I have served as the director of the Manhattan Center for Cognitive-Behavioral Therapy, a group practice specializing in evidence-based treatment of anxiety, OCD, depression, Tourette Syndrome, and other emotional and behavioral difficulties.
+Since 2010 I have served as the director of the Manhattan Center for Cognitive-Behavioral Therapy, a group practice specializing in evidence-based treatment of anxiety, OCD, depression, insomnia, and other emotional and behavioral difficulties.

 Research and teaching